Build Your Own Cornhole Boards: A Step-by-Step Guide Skip to content

 Step 6: Finishing

-FILL HOLES: to remove any gaps, imperfections or any visible screw holes, apply wood filler on the plywood surface and the frame.
-Based on manufacturer's instructions, let the filler dry completely before sanding the filled areas to get a smooth surface that matches with the rest of the wood.
+• FILL HOLES: To remove any gaps, imperfections, or any visible screw holes, apply wood filler on the plywood surface and the frame.
+Based on the manufacturer's instructions, let the filler dry completely before sanding the filled areas to get a smooth surface that matches the rest of the wood.

-SAND: properly sand the tops, frames and legs of the cornhole boards.
+• SAND: Properly sand the tops, frames, and legs of the cornhole boards.
 For a smooth finish, begin using a coarser grit sandpaper and then increase to finer grits.
-This ensures that the wood is ready for primer and paint.
-If there is any dust, wipe away using a clean cloth
+If there is any dust, wipe away using a clean cloth.

-PRIMER: after sanding or cleaning the surface, apply one or two coats of exterior grade primers to the board's wooden surfaces.
-This helps the paint or stain to stick better and generate a more consistent finish.
+• PRIMER: After sanding or cleaning the surface, apply one or two coats of exterior-grade primers to the board's wooden surfaces.
 Let the coating dry completely before applying the next layer of primer.

-PAINT OR STAIN: Apply as many layers of exterior-grade paint or stain to the boards.you can do multiple things to enhance the beauty of a board including selecting solid colors, create your own patterns or design or you may simply stain the wood.
-Let it dry completely before applying the next coat.
+• PAINT OR STAIN: Apply as many layers of exterior-grade paint or stain to the boards.
+You can do multiple things to enhance the beauty of a board, including selecting solid colors, creating your own patterns or design, or you may simply staining the wood.

-VARNISH/POLYURETHANE: once the paint or stain is completely dry, apply multiple coats of exterior-grade semi-gloss varnish or polyurethane to the frame and the surface.
-This semi-gloss finish helps the bags to slide properly.
-For a more smoother and long-lasting surface, gently sand with extremely fine-grit sandpaper in between varnish or polyurethane layers.
+• VARNISH/POLYURETHANE: Once the paint or stain is completely dry, apply multiple coats of exterior-grade semi-gloss varnish or polyurethane to the frame and the surface.
+This semi-gloss finish helps the bags slide properly.
+For a smoother and longer-lasting surface, gently sand with extremely fine-grit sandpaper in between varnish or polyurethane layers.
 This helps in protecting the wood from harsh weather and corrosion.

-You can build a sturdy, standard sized set of cornhole boards for exciting games by simply following the steps mentioned above. make sure to stress on precise measurements and careful assembly and don't rush anything.
+You can build a sturdy, standard-sized set of cornhole boards for exciting games by simply following the steps mentioned above.
+Make sure to stress precise measurements and careful assembly, and don't rush anything.

-Previous article How To Paint A Car: Steps, Supplies, And Tips
+Previous article Painting Your Car: Essential Steps, Supplies, and Pro Tips

 Join Our Newsletter